KILTprotocol/docs/docs/sdk/1-workshop/03-attester/04-attestation.md

 import AttesterIndex from '!!raw-loader!../../../../code-examples/workshop/attester/index.js';
 import Index from '!!raw-loader!../../../../code-examples/workshop/index-4.js';

-In this section, your `Attester` will recieve a `RequestForAttestation` where you'll
+In this section, your <span class="label-role attester">attester</span> will recieve a `RequestForAttestation` where you'll

 - Attest or deny it;
 - Store the attestation on the chain (more specifically only its hash, we'll get to that);